Rheed McCracken: Personal

 McCracken was born on 20 January 1997, and is from Bundaberg.
 McCracken has cerebral palsy, a condition he was born with.
 He started using a wheelchair in late 2009 because it was less painful.
 He attended Avoca State School.
-He later attended Bundaberg State High School.
+He later attended Bundaberg State High School.He has completed a TAFE Certificate 3 in Community Pharmacy.

 Athletics

 McCracken is a wheelchair racer, competing in the T34 class.
 He competes in 100 metres, 200 metres, 400 metres, 800 metres and 1,500 metres.

 He began competing in athletics in 2005, and started wheelchair racing in 2010.
 He is a member of the Bundaberg Athletic Club.